viamrobotics/docs/docs/components/camera/ffmpeg.md

 # SMEs: Bijan, vision team
 ---

-The `ffmpeg` camera model uses a camera device, a video file, or a stream as a camera, with support for streaming cameras that use MJPEG, H264, or MP4 tracks.
+The `ffmpeg` camera model uses a camera device, a video file, or a stream as a camera.

+When used with a streaming camera, the `ffmpeg` camera model supports any streaming camera format that is supported by the [`ffmpeg` program](https://ffmpeg.org/), including MJPEG, H264, and MP4.

 {{< tabs name="Configure a ffmpeg camera" >}}
 {{% tab name="Config Builder" %}}